speedyleion/win-git-status/README.md

 ## Status
 I've been trying to blog a bit about the development process at https://speedyleion.github.io/.
 This would probably give a better idea of the design progress, since the functional progress is taking a bit.

 >Note: Since I chose to also take this opportunity to learn Rust, it means that
 > the status on this will most likely be slow as I spin up on all the nuances
 > of Rust.

-Currently ``win-git-status.exe`` will produce the debug output of reading a git index file.
+Currently ``win-git-status.exe`` will produce the debug output of comparing a repo's index to it's working tree.
+Note: The repo directory needs to be specified, and it can be anywhere.

 For example one could do:

-    win-git-status.exe .git/index
+    win-git-status.exe .

-This would show the contents of the repo's index file.
-This should be similar to:

-    git ls-files --stage
+This would show files and or directories that are modified or "new".

+This currently doesn't handle significant features like; ignore files, the actual commit tree, or submodules

 ### Performance
-Initial timings, on this repo's index file, look promising, but ``win-git-status`` probably isn't doing as much:
+Initial timings, on this repo look promising, but ``win-git-status`` probably isn't doing as much:

-- 0.090s for ``git ls-files --stage``
+- 0.097s for ``git status``
-- 0.060s for ``win-git-status.exe .git/index``
+- 0.062s for ``win-git-status.exe .``